Make games players love

 Making video games is hard.
 Making successful games is harder still.

 Games user researchers run professional quality playtests to ensure games are understandable and enjoyable.
 This is a key part of making games that people love.

 The video games industry is full of passionate people who care about making fun experiences.
 If you love games, and want to make them better, consider a career in games user research.

 Drawing upon ten years of experience working on top games and helping people start their career in games How To Be A Games User Researcher is the essential guide on how to run professional quality playtest studies and get a job in the games industry.

-Learn how to be a games user researcher, and discover
+To be a games user researcher, you need to know:

 - How games development works and where research fits in